sul-dlss-labs/wolfcon-2024-ai-workshop/intro-pre-conference/compound-ai.md

-Seen within this context, the use of AI is more of continuation and improvement of our technologies and not necessarily a radical departure from what we already do in our efforts to meet the challenges libraries face in meeting their obligations to our patrons and staff.
+Seen within this context, the use of AI is more of continuation and improvement of our technologies and not necessarily a radical departure from what we already do in our efforts to meet the challenges facing libraries.

-## Using Multiple AIs together
-In other compound systems LLMs, combined with more specialized AI technologies, can be used together to improve the performance of the overall system.

 ## AI in FOLIO context
 Building on the concept of Compound AI systems, AI, particularly LLMs, can be integrated into FOLIO's data pipelines.